 Housing is fundamental to our quality of life, not just in Los Angeles, but around the world.
 UCLA possesses the academic expertise and core public education and service mission to play a leadership role in this area.
-The Howard and Irene Levine Program in Housing and Social Responsibility addresses timely and critical issues related to urban housing markets, and housing policy and sustainability, particularly the housing needs and outcomes of lower-income and workforce households.
-The Levine Program, comprised of a multi-faceted set of enterprises, challenges and inspires UCLA students to think about broader societal issues in the context of their professional and personal pursuits, empowers UCLA faculty and doctoral students to undertake cutting edge research in the field, and enables the Ziman Center to serve the community by promoting public dialogue and education, all for the betterment of society.
+The Howard and Irene Levine Program in Housing and Social Responsibility addresses timely and critical issues related to urban housing markets, and housing policy and sustainability, particularly the housing needs and outcomes of low-income and workforce households.
+The Levine Program, comprised of a multifaceted set of enterprises, challenges and inspires UCLA students to think about broader societal issues in the context of their professional and personal pursuits, empowers UCLA faculty and doctoral students to undertake cutting edge research in the field, and enables the Ziman Center to serve the community by promoting public dialogue and education, all for the betterment of society.

 The Howard and Irene Levine Program in Housing and Social Responsibility is made possible by a generous gift from Howard and Irene Levine.
 Mr. Levine is a member of the Founding Board of the UCLA Ziman Center for Real Estate and is a distinguished alumnus of the UCLA Anderson School of Management.
 In 2011 UCLA Anderson celebrated its 75th anniversary and identified Howard Levine among its 100 Inspirational Alumni.

-MBA Course in Social Entrepreneurship, Housing and Sustainability
+MBA Course in Affordable Housing Development

 MBA Real Estate Field Study

-Annual Housing Symposium
+Annual Housing Summit

 Fellowships in Housing and Sustainability